ImLunaUwU/LunaHR/README.md

 ## Setup:

+### Avatar
+The needed prefabs is in LunaHR.unitypackage.
+Avatar setup is as simple as any other VRCFury asset, and is MOSTLY drag and drop onto your avatar.

+Before importing LunaHR.unitypackage, please make sure you already have Poiyomi Toon (or Poi Pro) installed.

+*HR Prefab should be dragged onto the avatar root itself.*

+VRCFury should take care of all setup from this point.
+If not, please contact me because then I'd need to fix some things.

 ### Polar H10
 The main Polar H10 script is set up to work with specifically my device, and may not work with yours without tweaking "HEART_RATE_UUID" and "POLAR_H10_NAME" within the script.